CDL Skills Test: Straight Line Backing Maneuver

 Setup and Initial Job Site Vehicle Positioning

 Proper setup is half the battle.
-Before you begin, your truck and trailer must be perfectly straight and centered in front of the lane.
+Before you begin, your truck and trailer must be straight and centered in front of the lane.
 Pull up just far enough so you have a clear view of the entire lane in both of your side mirrors.
-Taking an extra moment to ensure you are perfectly aligned will prevent the need for major corrections later.
+Taking an extra moment to ensure you are aligned will prevent the need for major corrections later.

 The Technique: A Step-by-Step Process